As your MP, I'm working hard to push for meaningful change, both in our community and across the country.

 Tackling the cost of living crisis

-In power, Labour will be giving more support for local businesses, including cutting rates, and create more and better paid jobs in every community.
+Labour will give more support for local small businesses, and create more and better-paid jobs in every community.

-You can find a range of support here.
+You can find a range of support here, and the steps taken over the past year here.

 Improving access to health services